chegewara/esp32-usbip-poc/README.md

 This is proof of concept of USBIP in esp32 S2/S3 SoC.

 ## Start usbip driver
-After installing `usbip` in linux, we need to modeprobe module.
+After installing `usbip` on linux, we need to modeprobe module.
 `sudo modprobe vhci-hcd`

 ## Linux commands